Integral graphs obtained by dual Seidel switching: Dual Seidel switching and Star graphs

 \begin{theorem} Let $\varphi$ be an automorphism of left Star graph $Cay_L(Sym_n, S)$ satisfying the four conditions in Lemma~\ref{involution}.
-Then the graph obtained from $Cay_L(Sym_n, S)$ by dual Seidel switching induced by $\varphi$ consists of two isomorphic connected components. \end{theorem} \proof We denote by $A$ the adjacency matrix of $Cay_L(Sym_n, S)$.
-Since $Cay_L(Sym_n, S)$ is bipartite, its adjacency matrix $A$ has the following form
+Then the graph obtained from $Cay_L(Sym_n, S)$ by dual Seidel switching induced by $\varphi$ consists of two isomorphic connected components.
+Moreover, the bipartite double of such a component is isomorphic to $Cay_L(Sym_n, S)$. \end{theorem} \begin{proof} We denote by $A$ the adjacency matrix of $Cay_L(Sym_n, S)$.
+Since $Cay_L(Sym_n, S)$ is bipartite, we can relabel the vertices such that its adjacency matrix $A$ has the following form